sarah-quinones/faer-rs/paper.md

 This helps keep the API simple in that it doesn't need to accomodate SoA storage in memory, and is often also benefitial from a memory locality point of view.

 The library generically implements algorithms for matrix multiplication, based on the approach of @BLIS1.
-For native types, `faer` uses explicit SIMD depending on the detected CPU features, that dispatch to several precompiled variants for operations that can make use of these features.
+For native types, `faer` uses SIMD explicitly depending on the detected CPU features, to dispatch instructions to several precompiled variants for operations that can make use of these features.
 An interesting alternative would be to compile the code JIT, which could improve compilation times and reduce binary size.
 But there are also possible downsides that have to be weighed against these advantages, such as increasing the startup time to optimize and assemble the code, as well as the gap in maturity between ahead-of-time compilation (currently backed by LLVM), and JIT compilation, for which the Rust ecosystem is still developing.

 The library then uses matrix multiplication as a building block to implement commonly used matrix decompositions, based on state of the art algorithms in order to guarantee numerical robustness:
 - Cholesky (LLT, LDLT and Bunch-Kaufman LDLT),
 - QR (with and without column pivoting),
 - LU (with partial and full pivoting),
-- SVD (with or without singular vectors, thin or full),
+- SVD (with or without singular vectors, thin or full), and
 - eigenvalue decomposition (with or without eigenvectors).

 For algorithms that are memory-bound and don't make much use of matrix multiplication, `faer` uses optimized fused kernels[^5].
-This can immensely improve the performance of the QR decomposition with column pivoting, the LU decomposition with full pivoting, as well as the reduction to condensed form to prepare matrices for the SVD or eigenvalue decomposition, as described by @10.1145/2382585.2382587.
+This can immensely improve the performance of QR decomposition with column pivoting, LU decomposition with full pivoting, as well as reduction to condensed form to prepare matrices for SVD or eigenvalue decomposition, as described by @10.1145/2382585.2382587.

 State of the art algorithms are used for each decomposition, allowing performance